sksamuel/centurion/README.md

 #### Discarding Throttling Actor

 The DiscardingThrottlingActor is a rate limiting actor that will send messages with a minimum defined interval.
-Any messages recevied during this minimum interval will be discarded, with the exception of the most recent, which will be sent once the interval has expired.
+Any messages received during this minimum interval will be discarded, with the exception of the most recent, which will be sent once the interval has expired.
 This pattern is useful for cases such as FX quotes where only the most recent is required and the receiver can be overloaded (hence the need for throttling).

 #### Buffering Throttling Actor

 The BufferingThrottlingActor is a rate limiting actor that will send messages with a minimum defined interval.
-Any messages recevied during this minimum interval will be buffered and replayed at the defined interval.
+Any messages received during this minimum interval will be buffered and replayed at the defined interval.
 This pattern is useful when an erratic incoming stream is required to be converted to a consistent stream.

 #### Dynamic Router